Graduate Admissions Competitor Landscape

 Important Notes |

 Data on enrollments at other institutions are derived from National Student Clearinghouse (NSC) records.
 Enrollment reports are therefore limited to NSC-participating institutions which include 97% of U.S.-based colleges and universities.
 Enrollment records at postsecondary institutions outside the United States are not collected by the NSC and are therefore not reported in the data.
 Data are limited to UW-Madison graduate program admits who were new to the graduate career.
-Data are from new admits in the following terms: fall 2016, fall 2017, fall 2018, fall 2019, fall 2020, fall 2021.
+Data are from new admits in fall terms 2018-2023.
 Data on reasons for not accepting program admission offer are limited to admits who refused the offer and who indicated reasons for their refusal in the Graduate School application system.
-Reported data are from fall terms 2018-2021.
 Institutional enrollments are reported for the same academic year as the term of admission.
 For example, academic year 2019/20 enrollments are reported for fall 2019 admits.
 If an enrollment record was found but the enrollment was for a later academic year, the admit is categorized as 'No Enrollment' in the data. |

 Definitions